 - Never Be Hurt Again: Dipper pushed himself so hard in "Do it for Them" partially because he wanted to avoid feeling as helpless as he did in "Sock Opera" again.

-- Only Known By His Nickname: As in canon, but here both Steven and Lapis learn his real name ( Mason), though the readers don't.
+- Only Known By His Nickname: As in canon, but here both Steven, Lapis, and Ford learn his real name ( Mason).

-- Properly Paranoid: Dipper spent a large majority of the first two arcs of the story terrified at what might happen if the Gems ever discovered the journal.
+- Properly Paranoid: Dipper spent a large majority of the first two arcs of the story terrified at what might happen if the Gems ever discovered the journal, since it also contains information about them (including Rose).
 Turns out his worries were justified when the Gems find the journal and almost destroy it in "Gems and Journals".

 - Shell-Shocked Veteran: His reaction to Malachite has some shades of this, as does the aftermath of Bill possessing his body.